 Acute coronary syndrome (ACS) may be complicated with thyroid dysfunction.
 A recent study has shown that thyroid dysfunction is seen in up to 23.3% of patients with coronary artery disease and both overt and subclinical hyperthyroidism in 2.5%.

 Neonatal thyrotoxicosis results from fetal tissue exposure to excessive thyroid hormone.
-There are typically 2 variants of neonatal thyrotoxicosis: autoimmune mediated and non-autoimmune-mediated.
+There are typically 2 variants of neonatal thyrotoxicosis: autoimmune-mediated and non-autoimmune-mediated.
 Autoimmune fetal hyperthyroidism involves the transplacental passage of TSH receptor-stimulating antibodies.
-The hyperthyroidism is typically transient as symptoms cease 5 to 6 months after birth following clearance of maternal antibodies.
+Hyperthyroidism is typically transient as symptoms cease 5 to 6 months after birth following clearance of maternal antibodies.
 Non-autoimmune, fetal hyperthyroidism is associated with an activating mutation of either the TSH receptor or the GNAS gene (leading to McCune-Albright syndrome).
 As opposed to the autoimmune etiology, the non-autoimmune variant is permanent, long persisting after birth.

 Enhancing Healthcare Team Outcomes

 Except for thyroid storm, hyperthyroidism in itself is rarely life-threatening but can pose a significant burden on a patient’s day-to-day routine.
-Hyperthyroidism can present with many symptoms and if not managed can lead to a poor quality of life.
-Because there are many cause of hyperthyroidism, the condition is best managed by an interprofessional team.
+Hyperthyroidism can present with many symptoms and, if not managed, can lead to poor quality of life.
+Because there are many causes of hyperthyroidism, the condition is best managed by an interprofessional team.

-The primary care providers including the nurse practitioner should educate patients on the importance of medication compliance.
-In addition, the patient should be informed by the pharmacist that certain products like contrast dyes, expectorants, food supplements and seaweed tablets mat contain high levels of iodine and interfere with therapy.
+The primary care providers, including the nurse practitioner, should educate patients on the importance of medication compliance.
+In addition, the patient should be informed by the pharmacist that certain products like contrast dyes, expectorants, food supplements, and seaweed tablets may contain high levels of iodine and interfere with therapy.

 Inpatient management of a patient with hyperthyroidism does not always necessarily require consultation with an endocrinologist, but the presence of thyroid storm may warrant consultation with an endocrinologist and possible admission to the intensive care unit due to potentially life-threatening complications such as tachycardia and hypertensive crisis.
 Nurses involved with patient care should be vigilant about the signs and symptoms of thyroid storm.